Joehoel/combell-php-sdk/README.md

 ## Mocking in tests

-You can use a local `MockClient` to test your integration without hitting the network:
+You can use a local `MockClient` to test your integration without hitting the network.

 ```php
 use Joehoel\Combell\Combell;